ChandulaNethmal/chandulanethmal.github.io/_posts/2020-07-24-Motor_controller_design.md

 ## Testing the **Challenger** Motor Controller

-I did basic testings for my first soldered challenger prototype, using one of my previous robot design project which is a six wheeled mobile robot platform with the **Rocker Bogie** suspension configuration.
+I did basic testings for my first soldered challenger prototype using one of my previous robot design project which is a six wheeled mobile robot platform with the **Rocker Bogie** suspension configuration.

-I selected this robot to test my motor controller because, this robot contains six motors to move.
+I selected this robot to test my motor controller because, this robot contains six motors to achieve the mobility.
 Therefore, it draws a considerably high current for all six motors while moving though a rocky area...(Just like a Mars Rover moves on the rocky terrain of Mars).
 This helped me to check the maximum current drawing capabilities of my conroller.

 <iframe width="640" height="360" src="https://www.youtube-nocookie.com/embed/cvEnfwppsPo?controls=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>